 The gemstone owes its glorious array of colors to its intricate combination of minerals, each with characteristic chemical properties ranging from iron to magnesium and even trace amounts of lithium.

-Tourmaline’s wonderful range of hues offer the October birthstone in multiple varieties from passionate pink to delectable watermelon, but one of the most popular colorations — the rich green stones are coveted for the soft blush of its deep, romantic emeraldlike glimmer.
+The wonderful range of hues offered in the October birthstone – Green Tourmaline stone delights with multiple varieties, from passionate pink to delectable watermelon, but one of the most popular colorations — the rich green stones are coveted for the soft blush of its deep, romantic emeraldlike glimmer.

 The beautiful colors of tourmaline can vary greatly depending on where and when it was formed.
 It may be light or dark green, yellowish-green, blue-green, grayish-blue, brownish-gray, olive-brown, orangey-yellow, pinkish-orange, red-pink, purple-red, violet-purple, blackish-violet, white-white, golden-golden, silver-silver, etc., but always spectacular!

 The Birth of Tourmaline

 As early as the 16th century in Brazil, Portuguese conquistadores unearthed the gemstone as a fortunate and coincidental find during their quest for gold.

 Later tourmaline deposits were discovered worldwide, adding a number of geographies to their treasured histories with origins such as like Australia, Myanmar (Burma), Nepal, Russia, Sri Lanka, Afghanistan, Tanzania, Pakistan, and the United States.